zohair03/Blog-Website/README.md

 # Blog-Website
-This is a basic Blogging webapp which allow user to create read update & delete blog post
+This is a basic Blogging webapp which allow user to create read update & delete blog post and it is a responsive compatible to all screen size.

 few screen shots: